 While financial planning will help estimate whether one has adequate retirement funds to achieve the kind of retirement that they are envisioning.
 Mostly, income during retirement would be either through government pensions or employment-related sources or personal investments.

 All this is easier said than done.
-Therefore, Retirement Calculator India makes it easy for investors to determine their retirement corpus and start investing in it.
+Therefore, Retirement Planning Calculator in India makes it easy for investors to determine their retirement corpus and start investing in it.

 Scripbox’s Retirement Calculator helps in understanding how much one would need to ensure an adequate amount for effective retirement planning.
 However, the retirement calculator online requires specific details to calculate the retirement corpus.